DISCIPLINING OUR KIDS

 How do you discipline your kids?

 Do you use the “timeout” or spanking option or do you remove privileges or do you use a star chart/reward system to discipline your kids?
-And do you believe any of the above methods works particularly for you and your family?
+And do you believe any of the above methods works particularly well for you and your family?

 I came across this post from Healthy Children recently and from their list, these are the ones we’ve implemented at some stage over the years that seem to work for us.

 SET LIMITS, in homes today there’s bound to be at least one tablet or smartphone around.
 The chances are high that your pre-schooler or younger, already know their way around them.
 In many instances, much better than you the parent, be honest!
 To avoid over-usage, we’ve set a usage limit for our son.
-He either uses it the morning or in the evening, but he can only be on it for 30 minutes at any one period.
+He either uses it in the morning or in the evening, but he can only be on it for 30 minutes at any one period.
 The choice is his.
 So if he uses it in the morning, he can’t use the tablet again for the rest of the day and vice-versa.

 CONSEQUENCES, if you have a child in your home you’re bound to be on their case to put away stuff.
 Shoes, clothes lying around their room, books or toys around the house etc. I’m sure you get the picture.
-In our home, it’s a case of putting the clothing items away when I’ve asked or we’re not doing something you’re especially passionate about.
+In our home, it’s a case of putting the clothing items away when we’ve asked or we’re not doing something you’re especially passionate about.
 It’s very important that you don’t end up doing the task for your child and to also follow through with the consequences if they don’t complete it.
 I assure you it can be challenging to not follow through with the stated consequence.

 LISTEN, for many adults listening is not as easy as it seems.
 Where our kids are concerned it is so important to be engaged with them while they share their story with you.
 So if your child is misbehaving, speak to them about their behaviour, and discuss a consequence for it.
 Do not just punish them without first explaining the reason behind it.